Get

 Image Credit: garageofh, Shutterstock

 Cats have a way of getting our attention simply by staring at us.
 They seem to have mastered the art of getting our attention by staring intensely at us from across the room and speaking with their “eyes.”
-Although some cat owners may find this behavior creepy, cats do it because they are observant animals that like to access their environment.
+Although some cat owners may find this behavior creepy, cats do it because they are observant animals that like to assess their environment.

 Your cat’s longing gaze could also signal they want to be fed, especially if they do it from their feeding area.
 However, some cats will stare until we eventually give them attention, whether it is in the form of cuddles, a toy, or their favorite treat.

-5. Laying on Top of Your Things
+5. Lying on Top of Your Things

 cat sitting on the desk with laptop, alarm clock, note, and stationery